ptsagkis/extjs_ol3_layercontrol/README.md

-         mapdivid        : 'map',                 //div element of map mapconstrained  : true                   //true||false treepanel contstrained to mapdiv element hidden          : true                   //true||false treepanel should be visible or not at start up })
+         mapdivid        : 'map',                 //div element of map mapconstrained  : true                   //true||false treepanel contstrained to mapdiv element hidden          : true                   //true||false treepanel should be visible or not at start up lang            : 'en'                   //laguage to use for abbrevations . default is 'en' })

 and then for every layer you want to use it